QRY91/uroboro/landing-page/README.md

 ## 🎨 Features

+- **Trinity Integration Showcase** - Highlights the successful unification of wherewasi, examinator, and uroboro
+- **Smart Feature Demonstration** - Interactive examples of project detection, auto-tagging, and ripcord functionality
 - **Responsive Design** - Works on desktop, tablet, and mobile
 - **Interactive Voice Demo** - Click between writing styles to see examples
 - **Smooth Animations** - Subtle scroll animations and transitions